 Research is focused on developing turbine technology for sCO2-based power cycles that are applicable to various applications, including gasification-based plants.
 Topic areas include fundamental design studies to improve performance, systems analysis studies and technoeconomic analyses, and live experimental tests to accelerate commercialization.

-Research efforts focus on assessing the potential benefit of PGC systems when used with gas turbines in both simple and combined cycles.
-Researchers are focused on combustion control strategies and fundamental understanding of pressure wave-flame interaction that will lead to lab-scale testing and component prototyping for turbine integration with PGC.
+Current research assesses the potential benefit of PGC systems when used with gas turbines in both simple and combined cycles.
+Researchers are focused on combustion control strategies and fundamental understanding of pressure wave-flame interaction and lab-scale testing/component prototyping for integration with gas turbine engines.